 The JEE exam is conducted across different shifts and exam centres across the country.
 Each paper set by the conducting body is also distinct in terms of difficulty level.
 So, to derive a solution and standardise the JEE Main marking system caused due to different shifts and varied question papers, the JEE Main normalisation process is used.

-To understand the JEE Main normalisation process and how is JEE Main percentile score derived further, let us take an example: The JEE Main exam is conducted in two sessions and two shifts each session.
+To understand the JEE Main normalisation process and how is JEE Main percentile score is derived further, let us take an example: The JEE Main exam is conducted in two sessions and two shifts each session.
 Here's the statistic for each session:

 Session |